oriono24/zhongjun.github.io/_pages/about.md

 **Data Center Brain Lab, Alibaba Cloud Computing Co.
 Ltd.**
   - Supply Chain Demand Forecast:
     - My team focused on the supply chain demand forecast method to better optimize the stocking strategy of millions of cloud computing servers.
-Our latest method(till I resign) gains no less than 5% in MAPE compared to any published method(Prophet/Amazon Forecast/etc.).
+Our latest method(till I resign) gains no less than 5% in MAPE compared to any well-known published method(Prophet/Amazon Forecast/etc.).
 Our work led to more than $100 million cost saving per year(since I joined).
   - Establishment and Embedding of Knowledge Graph on Economy:
     - By combining external economic data and data from our tens of millions of enterprise customers to build a huge knowledge graph, we optimized our all-scenario models significantly with knowledge graph embedding.
 Our significance included but is not limited to:
       - customer churning prediction